pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

   migrate only those once they figure out the branch naming problems.

 Additionally, now is the time for all of you to prove the move is worthwhile:
+- Star the repo, let others know how to find it
 - Help fix some of the open issues or file new ones
 - Take advantage of the more familiar workflow to get involved in the project
 - Suggest ways to improve the migration: are there things I missed or could have done better?

+## How will development change?
+Heptapod did not allow personal forks, so we were generous with a commit bit to the main repo.
+Additionally, we (well, me) have been using a commit-directly-to-main workflow.
+We will now be adopting a more structured workflow.
+Please fork the repo and submit a pull request for changes.
+We can now add some pre-merge CI to check that the PR at least passes the first stage of translation.

+Thanks for helping to make PyPy better.
 Matti